On the triviality of direct image of coherent sheaves: Introduction

 \section{Introduction}

 Throughout the article, the base field is denoted by $k$, which is assumed to be algebraically closed of characteristic zero.
+Throughout, by a variety we mean an integral separated scheme of finite type over $k$.
 The purpose of this article is to investigate the following question:

-\begin{question} Let $\pi\,:\, X \,\longrightarrow\, Y$ be a finite morphism of smooth projective varieties.
-When does there exist a vector bundle $E$ on $X$ such that the direct image $\pi_* E$ is trivial? \end{question}
+\begin{question} Let $\pi\,:\, X \,\longrightarrow\, Y$ be a finite morphism of projective varieties.
+Under what conditions does there exist a coherent sheaf $E$ on $X$ such that the direct image $\pi_* E$ is a trivial vector bundle of positive rank on $Y$? \end{question}

-Here we analyze both the necessary and sufficient conditions on the finite map $\pi$ for the existence of such a vector bundle on $X$.
+In this paper, we analyze both necessary and sufficient conditions on the finite map $\pi$ for the existence of such a coherent sheaf $E$ on $X$.

-The motivation for the above question came from the study on \ul vector bundles on smooth projective varieties.
+The motivation for Question \ref{mainquest} came from the study of \ul vector bundles in smooth projective varieties.
 Consider a polarized variety $(X,\, \cO_X(1))$ with an embedding $X\,\hookrightarrow \,\bP^N$ given by the very ample line bundle $\cO_X(1)$.
 Denote the dimension of $X$ by $n$.
 Consider a finite linear projection $\pi\,:\, X \,\longrightarrow \,\bP^n$ such that $\pi^*\cO_{\bP^n}(1)\,\cong\,\cO_X(1)$.
-Then a vector bundle $E$ on $X$ is called \ul \wrt $\pi$ if $\pi_*E$ is trivial.
+Then a vector bundle $E$ on $X$ is called \ul \wrt $\pi$ if the direct image $\pi_*E$ is trivial.
 When $\cO_X(1)$ is an ample and globally generated polarization, this definition of \ul vector bundle has a natural extension due to the following result \cite[Proposition 5.4]{eisenbud2003resultants}: If there exists an \ul vector bundle on $X$ for a polarization $H$, then there is an \ul vector bundle of much larger rank for any multiple $\alpha \cdot H$, where $\alpha \,\in\, \bZ_{>0}$.

-The above question is a natural generalization of this, relative to a given morphism $\pi\,:\, X \,\longrightarrow\, Y$ between smooth projective varieties.
+The question \ref{mainquest} is a natural generalization of this to the above setup of a given finite morphism $\pi\,:\, X \,\longrightarrow\, Y$ between projective varieties.
+Building on the ideas introduced in \cite{MOHANKUMAR2025107946}, the notion of a \emph{relatively Ulrich bundle} was defined in \cite[Definition 4.1]{parameswaran2024ulrich}.
+Very recently, we became aware that this notion had also been defined more generally for coherent sheaves in \cite[Definition 4.14]{AK2026}, although for quite different reasons.
+Here, we state this notion in this more general form, namely for coherent sheaves.
+The definition is recalled below.